 The Covid-19 pandemic has caused an unprecedented increase in benefits claimants, as many people find themselves out of work for the first time.
 Universal Credit finds itself under heightened scrutiny and pressure, as in excess of 1.4 million people have applied for it since the pandemic hit.
 The need is greater than ever for an expert project to propose recommendations for a system that is accessible, makes timely and accurate decisions and works better for the people who need support.

-Chaired by Lord Low of Dalston CBE, this joint JUSTICE and Administrative Justice Council Working Party will aim to make practical and realistic recommendations to improve the benefits decision-making system for claimants.
+haired by Lord Low of Dalston CBE, this joint JUSTICE and Administrative Justice Council Working Party aimed to make practical and realistic recommendations to improve the benefits decision-making system for claimants.

 a) improve first instance and mandatory review decision-making by the Department for Work and Pensions on benefits entitlements;